Eco Tree Care - Tree Surgery Work Woodland Management Stump Grinding Herts Essex

 On an everyday level this means...

-Tree surgeons living sustainably and with permaculture principles If we are, for whatever reason, unable to keep an appointment we telephone or e-mail to rearrange at the earliest possibility, to avoid inconvenience
+If we are, for whatever reason, unable to keep an appointment we try to telephone or e-mail to rearrange at the earliest possibility, to avoid inconvenience

-Sustainable living within woodland managment and recycling Prices reflect the amount of technical expertise and risk involved and of course, straight-forward hard work.
+Prices reflect the amount of technical expertise and risk involved and of course, straight-forward hard work.
 We aim to neither under price or overprice.
+Quoting will always be carried out by a qualified and experienced Arborist who will be able to carefully work out the most cost-effective, yet safe, method of completing the work involved.

-Recycling tree surgery waste Our waste is important to us.
-It will be treated in an environmentally sensitive manner by being recycled when & where possible
+Our waste is important to us.
+It will be treated in an environmentally sensitive manner by being recycled when & where possible.

-Bio-degradable chain oil used in tree surgery and forestry Bio-degradable chain oil is used, when possible, to minimise local environmental damage to gardens and ponds e.t.c.
+Bio-degradable chain oil is used to minimise local environmental damage to gardens and ponds e.t.c.

-Eco Tree Care & Conservation is co-operative; this is what makes us so successful
+Although we are a limited company Eco Tree Care & Conservation Ltd is run like co-operative style of business; this is what makes us so successful

 We also co-operate with other individuals and organisations who share our objectives and philosophy.
 And aim, through the use of modern web technology and communication, to help in the continual networking of like-minded individuals and companies involved in tree surgery, woodland management, wood and woodland products, sustainable building and architecture, conservation, permaculture and sustainability. (see resource)